adent11/Github-Sandbox/README.md

 ### Part 4 - Tire
 For this assignment I designed the tire of the wheel of the caster.
 I learned that when you dimension from a centerline, if you drag the dimension past the centerline, it will double, allowing you to use this as the diameter of a revolved feature.

+### Part 5 - Wheel
+For this assignment I designed the wheel of the caster.
+I learned that Onshape allows you to select all of the edges of a face to fillet or chamfer by only selecting the face.